Support Centre

 • supervise the protection of personal data, including through the conduction of inspections, or the determination of their occurrence;

-• supervise commercial and industrial secrets, observing the protection of personal data and the secrecy of information when protected by law or when the breach of secrecy violates the fundamentals of the LGPD;
+• guarantee the observance of commercial and industrial secrets, with due respect for the protection of personal data and the secrecy of information when protected by law or when the breach of secrecy violates the fundamentals of the LGPD;

 • develop guidelines for the protection of personal data and national privacy policy;